jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 12 - Voice over IP (VoIP) and Session Initiation Protocol (SIP).md

 UDP is a connectionless, best effort protocol with only an 8 byte header; they can arrive out of order and with no timing constraints (whereas TCP has to retransmit).
 As a result, we use RTP (Real-time Transport Protocol) instead.

+#### RTP

+This is the real time transport protocol, used when data needs to be presented at the right time, even when the packet arrival has variable delay.
+Packets themselves need to be in the right order - IP doesn't have a means for doing this; TCP might have an implementation, but it gets delayed with packet losses.

+RTP gives data proper timing and order by having a sequence number and timestamp in its protocol header, and RTP PDUs are transported in UDP datagrams over IP.
+It is defined in RFC3350.

+## SIP

+The Session Initiation Protocol is an application-layer protocol that enables voice (or more generally, multimedia) streams to be connected.
+The protocol itself has lots of detail, as defined in RFC 3261.

+### What SIP Does

+SIP has five areas that support